CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 * Astro's <ViewTransitions /> integration
 * Leveraging components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
 * Leveraging Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example
+* Decap CMS integration with  blog ready-to-go- allows your client to write blog posts
+* Accessible dropdown menus on desktop navigation

 This kit ships the following packages:
 * [Astro Icon](https://www.astroicon.dev/) - Astro Icon is a straightforward icon system for the Astro framework.